shaloo/docs.arcana/docs/howto/config-auth/config-wallet-chains.md

 See [[solana-dashboard-user-guide|how to setup Solana]] and [[solana-quick-start|Solana Quick Start Guide]] for more details.

-### Step 2: Edit Default Active Chain
+## Step 3: Edit Default Active Chain

-To switch the default active chain simply select the new chain in the {{config.extra.arcana.dashboard_name}} preconfigured list, click "..." ellipses and select 'set as default' option.
+To switch the default active chain simply select the new chain in the {{config.extra.arcana.dashboard_name}} preconfigured list, click "..." ellipses and select the 'set as default' option.
 The figure below illustrates Polygon as the default active chain instead of Ethereum.

 ![Change default chain](/img/an_db_set_default_chain.gif){.an-screenshots}

+!!! caution "Non-EVM Chains"

+      If the chain type selected during app registration is Solana / non-EVM chain, then you will not see any EVM-compatible chains displayed in the dashboard.
+Developers can edit and choose a different chain as the default active chain, only from the list of displayed Solana chain options.

-### Step 3: Add Chain
+## Step 4: Add Chain

+### EVM Chains

 Click the **Add Chain** button on the top right of the 'Chain Management' dashboard screen.
 Any newly added chain is automatically set as the default chain displayed in the wallet UI.